Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: The Proposed Model

-where the function $f$ is composed of CNNs for transforming the input node features to another representation space to calculate nodes similarities.
-Moreover, the weight $\wv_b$ is a learnable parameter to `re-weight' the node relationships of the $b^{th}$ frame, as we assume the node features of some frames (might be the neighbouring frames) are more important for updating node $\mathbf{h}_{i}^{(l)}$ than other frames.
-The node-conditioned relation calculation is similar to the self-attention mechanism in \cite{Cheng20ECCV_BIRNAT,Transformer}, but only performed on the dynamically selected relative nodes.
-From this perspective, our aggregation can be recognized as an efficient variety of self-attention mechanism when adapting to the video processing.}
+where the function $f$ is composed of CNNs for transforming the input node features to another representation space to calculate nodes' similarities.
+Moreover, the frame-wise weight $\wv_b$ is a learnable parameter to `re-weight' the node relationships of the $b^{th}$ frame, as we assume the node features of some frames (might be the neighboring frames) are more important for updating node $\mathbf{h}_{i}^{(l)}$ than other frames.
+For ease of comprehension, the aggregation operation is similar to the self-attention mechanism in \cite{Cheng20ECCV_BIRNAT, Transformer}, but performed on the dynamically selected relative nodes.
+From this perspective, our aggregation can be viewed as an efficient variety of self-attention mechanisms, more appropriate for video processing.

-{Up to now, the dynamical graph nodes features can be adaptively updated by aggregating the relative information both spatially and temporally regardless of the distance for each node.
-The non-locally constructed graph facilitates extracting efficient and meaningful features, which are then fed into a 4-layer 3D CNN $\mathcal{F}_d$ to reduce the channel and decode the final fine-grained reconstructed video $\tilde \Xmat $ as: }
+{Up to now, the features of dynamical graph nodes can be adaptively updated by aggregating the relative information regardless of the spatial or temporal distance. {The non-locally aggregated information facilitates extracting the residual complementary features, which are combined with the initial prediction and subsequently fed into a 4-layer 3D CNN $\mathcal{F}_d$ to reconstruct the final fine-grained video $\tilde \Xmat $ as:} }

 {\textbf{Optimization:} At the training stage, we optimize our proposed model with mean square error (MSE) loss, \ie,